ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 ## <a name="step-6">Step 6 - AngularJS data access</a>

 This step corresponds with [this](http://startapplabs.github.io/starting-with-ionic/#/34) slide of the **_presentation_**, and this **_commit_** ([`9d797d7`](https://github.com/startapplabs/jsconfuy/commit/9d797d7ebad844e8cb376e710c9ac05db3cecf32)) represents the starting point of this step.
-Please checkout this commit so we are all in the same page: `git checkout 9d797d7`
+Please checkout this commit so we are all on the same page: `git checkout 9d797d7`

-In this step we are going to remove all hard coded data and replace it with data we get from our data source (in this case a simple JSON).
+In this step, we are going to remove all hard coded data and replace it with data we get from our data source (in this case, a simple JSON).
 We are going to:
 - Define the structure and set all the data of the **_agenda.json_** data source
 - Define the structure and set all the data of the **_speakers.json_** data source
 - Grab **_images_** and resources from jsconf.uy website so we have rich content for our app